GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance

 During the development of this work, we found a particular challenge in comparing energy efficiency metrics due to the lack of information about the execution environments and tabulated results for the different benchmarks.
-For this reason, as a reference for future studies, we include in Table~\ref{tab:measured} the measured results for \hwname{} and the \textit{SeqMatcher} implementation from~\cite{espinosa2025seqmatcher}.
+For this reason, as a reference for future studies, we include in Table~\ref{tab:measured} the measured results for \hwname{}, SeqMatcher~\cite{espinosa2025seqmatcher}, GASAL2~\cite{ahmed2019gasal2}, WFA-GPU~\cite{aguado2023wfa}, and WFA2-lib~\cite{marco2021fast}.
+Device-level power measurements are obtained following the methodology described in Section~\ref{sec:baselines}.
+For GPU-based implementations (WFA-GPU and GASAL), system-level energy is computed as the sum of the GPU power and the power of the two CPU sockets (``package-0'' and ``package-1''), as the \texttt{psys} domain was not available on the evaluated machines.

+Moreover, because the performance (GCUPS) and energy-efficiency (GCUPJ) values obtained on our dataset differ substantially from those reported by \textit{Aguado-Puig et al.}, we present both sets of results in Figures~\ref{fig:Fig7_supp} and~\ref{fig:Fig8_supp}.